A Study With NKT3964 for Adults With Advanced/Metastatic Solid Tumors

 - Dose Expansion:

-- • Part 2B: Platinum resistant or refractory ovarian cancer (defined as recurrence ≤6 months after completing platinum-based regimen) with progression on at least one platinum containing therapy, with CCNE1 amplification as determined by NGS by local liquid or tissue test.
+- • Part 2B: Advanced platinum-based-chemotherapy resistant or refractory epithelial ovarian/fallopian/primary peritoneal carcinoma or clear cell ovarian cancer (defined as recurrence ≤6 months after completing platinum-based regimen) with progression on at least one platinum containing therapy and previously treated with ≤4 prior lines of systemic therapy administered for advanced/metastatic disease with CCNE1 amplification as determined by NGS by local liquid or tissue test.

-- • Part 2C: Advanced unresectable or metastatic gastric, GEJ or esophageal adenocarcinoma with progression on at least one systemic therapy, with CCNE1 amplification as determined by NGS by local liquid or tissue test.
+- • Part 2C: Advanced unresectable or metastatic gastric, GEJ or esophageal adenocarcinoma with progression on at least one systemic therapy and previously treated with ≤3 prior lines of systemic therapy administered for advanced/metastatic disease, with CCNE1 amplification as determined by NGS by local liquid or tissue test.

 - • Have adequate organ function